 The major challenge is to find the most efficient routes for performing multi-stop deliveries.
 Without the shortest routes, your delivery agent will take more time to reach the final destination.
 Sometimes problems may arise if you have multiple route options but fail to recognize the efficient one.

-Eventually, travelling salesman problem would cost your time and result in late deliveries.
-So, before it becomes an irreparable issue for your business, let us understand the travelling salesman problem and find optimal solutions in this blog.
+Eventually, traveling salesman problem would cost you time and result in late deliveries.
+So, before it becomes an irreparable issue for your delivery company, let us understand the traveling salesman problem and find optimal solutions in this blog.

 Table of Content

-- What is the Travelling Salesman Problem (TSP)?
+- What is the Traveling Salesman Problem (TSP)?

-- What are Some Popular Solutions to Travelling Salesman Problem?
+- What are Some Popular Solutions to Traveling Salesman Problem?

-- What are Some Other Optimal Solutions to the Travelling Salesman Problem?
+- What are Other Optimal Solutions to the Traveling Salesman Problem?

-- What are Some Real-Life Applications of Travelling Salesman Problem?
+- What are Some Real-Life Applications of Traveling Salesman Problem?

 - How TSP and VRP Combinedly Pile up Challenges?

-The Travelling Salesman Problem (TSP) is a combinatorial problem that deals with finding the shortest and most efficient route to follow for reaching a list of specific destinations.
+The traveling Salesman Problem (TSP) is a combinatorial problem that deals with finding the shortest and most efficient route to follow for reaching a list of specific destinations.

 It is a common algorithmic problem in the field of delivery operations that might hamper the multiple delivery process and result in financial loss.
-TSP turns out when you have multiple routes available but choosing minimum cost path is really hard for you or a travelling person.
+TSP turns out when you have multiple routes available but choosing a minimum cost path is really hard for you or a traveling person.

-However, TSP can be eliminated by determining the optimized path using the approximate algorithms or automated processes.
-On that note, let us find approximate solutions for the rising Travelling Salesman Problem (TSP).
+However, TSP can be eliminated by determining the optimized and efficient path using approximation algorithms or automated processes.

-What are Some Popular Solutions to Travelling Salesman Problem?
+What are Some Popular Solutions to Traveling Salesman Problem?

 These are some of the near-optimal solutions to find the shortest route to a combinatorial optimization problem.

 The Nearest Neighbor Method is probably the most basic TSP heuristic.
-The method followed by this algorithm states that the driver must start with visiting the nearest destination.
+The method followed by this algorithm states that the driver must start by visiting the nearest destination or closest city.
 Once all the cities in the loop are covered, the driver can head back to the starting point.

 The Branch & Bound method follows the technique of breaking one problem into several little chunks of problems.
 So it solves a series of problems.
 Each of these sub-problems may have multiple solutions.
 The solution you choose for one problem may have an effect on the solutions of subsequent sub-problems.